Louis is a practicing physician who writes on various health topics. He focuses on case studies of patients and unusual complications.

 Aside from diarrhea and vomiting, which were the presenting manifestations of the patient, another pertinent cluster of symptoms seen in the patient were signs of impending shock.
 This can be derived from changes in resting heart rate and blood pressure.

 Shock is a medical term used to define the state wherein the body is unable to supply the cells with a sufficient supply of nutrients or oxygen due to a variety of problems.
-This may be due to a decreased blood supply, a decreased pumping capacity of the heart, or inability of the blood vessels to properly transport the blood.
+This may be due to a decreased blood supply, a decreased pumping capacity of the heart, or an inability of the blood vessels to properly transport the blood.

-Since it is known that the patient had episodes of fluid loss, the primary etiology may be hypovolemic causes.
-Specifically, dehydration that can be correlated with the presence of five days of fluid loss from diarrhea and vomiting with little to no fluid intake due to anorexia.
+Since it is known that the patient had episodes of fluid loss, the primary etiology may be hypovolemic causes; specifically, dehydration that can be correlated with the presence of five days of fluid loss from diarrhea and vomiting with little to no fluid intake due to anorexia.
 Acute blood loss is a secondary type of hypovolemia but is not apparent in this case.
 Possible fluid loss secondary to septic shock related to gastroenteritis is a possible but less likely cause.
 This may be considered if there are still signs of shock even after initial resuscitation.

 Hypovolemic shock is a life-threatening condition if not addressed promptly and adequately.
 Knowing its causes and the manifestations is the key to early detection and treatment to avoid further complications.

 In summary, Mrs. A's case teaches us that bouts of common stomach flu should not be taken lightly.
-Although renal complications may be not very common, they are still dreaded and can be life-threatening conditions that everyone should be aware of.
+Although renal complications may not be very common, they are still dreaded and can be life-threatening conditions that everyone should be aware of.

 References and Further Readings